 - Canadian County: 12

 - Lincoln County: 14

-When a family member is killed in a fatal car accident or motorcycle accident, you may need to file a wrongful death lawsuit to pursue fair compensation for your losses.
+When a family member is killed in a fatal car accident, contact an Oklahoma City accident attorney, as you may need to file a wrongful death lawsuit to pursue fair compensation for your losses.
 A wrongful death lawsuit can also be used to hold the responsible individual or company accountable.
 Some wrongful death cases may be tied to other accidents or negligence.
 If a fatal workplace accident, medical malpractice, or other accident rooted in negligence claimed the life of someone you love, don’t hesitate to contact an experienced Oklahoma City wrongful death lawyer at our office.

 It’s difficult enough dealing with the grief of losing a loved one, it’s another thing entirely trying to figure out how to pursue a wrongful death lawsuit and continue supporting a family without them.
 It’s completely free to speak with one of our attorneys, and they’ll be ready to help you and your family at a moment’s notice.
 At the Law Offices of Dan Davis, you’ll never be treated like a number, our Oklahoma City injury attorneys are here for you when you need us most.